Mangose/mods/README.md

 - `MangoseMod.openTask(id)`
   - Opens a task in the main UI.
 Pass `null` to close the task view.
 - `MangoseMod.createTask(taskName, sectionId)`
   - Creates a task in a given section.
-Returns the operation result (for example the created task object).
+Returns the operation result (for example, the created task object).
 - `MangoseMod.sections()`
-  - Returns the list of sections for the current collection/view.
+  - Returns the list of sections for the current collection or view.
 - `MangoseMod.getTaskInSection(sectionId)`
   - Returns tasks that belong to the given section.
 - `MangoseMod.content()`
-  - Returns additional collection content (for example a description).
+  - Returns additional collection content (for example, a description).
 - `MangoseMod.setContent(value)`
   - Updates the collection content.
 - `MangoseMod.getCollection()`
-  - Returns metadata for the current collection (name, ids, settings).
+  - Returns metadata for the current collection (name, IDs, settings).
 - `MangoseMod.getProps()`
-  - Returns view/module configuration properties exposed to the mod.
+  - Returns view or module configuration properties exposed to the mod.

 ## 5. Events: wiring clicks and form changes

 ### Clicks

-Set the event name as a string (without a prefix) on the component prop, for example:
+Set the event name as a string (without a prefix) on the component prop:

 ```js
 Button('save', { theme: 'primary', onClick: 'save' }, 'Save')
 ```

-Then subscribe in your mod using `MangoseMod.onEvent('save', handler)` (the runtime will prefix it internally):
+Then subscribe in your mod using `MangoseMod.onEvent('save', handler)`:

 ```js
 MangoseMod.onEvent('save', () => {